duct-framework/module.sql/README.md

 * `:duct.database.sql/hikaricp` - a SQL datasource
 * `:duct.migrator/ragtime` - applies database migrations

-This will setup a pooled database connection and a migrator that looks for a file `migrations.edn` in the current directory.
+This will setup a pooled database connection and a migrator with migrations loaded from the `migrations.edn` include file.
 See the documentation on [Ragtime's SQL migrations][migrations] for information about the syntax.